Saint Barnabas on the Desert: Current Grounds

-Since the construction of the original sanctuary, chapel and education building, the grounds have grown over the decades.
-Office space was built in between the sanctuary and chapel in 1961 as part of the original plan, and was expanded in 1984, and a state of the art music building was constructed across the courtyard from the sanctuary.
-The sanctuary's original design contains rhythmic columns and arches, a high ceiling and a raised circular altar.
+Since the construction of the original sanctuary, chapel office and education buildings, the grounds have grown over the decades.
+A state of the art music building lay across the courtyard from the sanctuary.
 The church's carillon is housed in the building.
 North of the music building is another structure holding a bookstore and coffee shop.
-Hutton Hall (constructed 1964) lies still further to the north, which also contains the parish's kitchen.
+Hutton Hall lies still further to the north, which also contains the parish's kitchen.
 To the north of the sanctuary lie the Memorial Garden, with a Labyrinth just to its east.
 The most northerly buildings include the original education structure, which has now been joined by two more education/meeting buildings, which also house the parish's library.
 The rest of the campus contains gardens, walkways, parking lots and a children's playground.
 Covered walkways connect the various structures.
 The main sanctuary incorporates indirect lighting sources which "provide a visual depth to the contemplative space."

 The campus contains several pieces of art.
 Until its removal to a climate controlled facility, a tapestry by Lee Porzio and Allen Ditson's, "Ode to Joy," hung behind the altar.
 Hanging behind its counterpart in the chapel is a 15th-century oil painting by Francesco Zaganelli.
 Ditson created the main altar, based on the concept of the crown of thorns as the support for a ship, symbolizing the church.
 However, that design was not accepted by the church's fine arts committee, and so was modified to its current form.
 The current base is made of triangular pieces of flamed steel, symbolizing mind, heart, and spirit, the three aspects of mind.
 Man's constant striving to reach ever upward is symbolized by the stand's pyramid shape.
 Other items designed by either Porzio or Ditson include the main sanctuary cross, candelabras, the door to the chapel, and alms basins.